-APPLICATION FOR MEMBERSHIP / ABORIGINALITY

-GUNAIKURNAI LAND and WATERS ABORIGINAL CORPORATION Corporations (Aboriginal and Torres Strait Islander) Act 2006
+APPLICATION FOR MEMBERSHIP / ABORIGINALITY GUNAIKURNAI LAND and WATERS ABORIGINAL CORPORATION Corporations (Aboriginal and Torres Strait Islander) Act 2006

-Please tell us what tick both boxes you are applying for, if you are applying for Membership and Aboriginality please
+Please tell us what y tick both boxes ou are applying for, if y ou are applying for Membership and Aboriginality please

-Membership Al poriginality 🗌
+Membership Ab poriginality 🗌

 Personal details:

 Title: First Name: Surname:

 Date of Birth:

 Street Number: Street: Suburb:

 State: Postcode: Phone number:

 Email:

-information.
-Signature: Victorian Traditiona l Owner Group Date:

-of another Victorian Tradition ·
+information. eep secure and confidential my genealogical Date:

+· · · · · · · · · · · · · · · · · · · of another Victorian Tra y group ditional Owner Group?

 Recognised Elders

-60 years or over). please provide two (2) supp t of you as an Elder: porting signatures from your family (you must be aged
+If you are an Elder , page 40 years or over).
+Signature in support . , upporting signatures from your family (you must be aged

-Signature in suppor t of you as an Elder:
+Signature in support of you as an Elder:

+Office Use Only

+Accepted / Not Acc cepted (please circle)